"You're such a flirt."

 Commonly, people understand flirting as something people only do when they're trying to get an attractive person into their bed, or into a relationship.
 But there's so much more to it.
-And if you're flirting outside of your monogamous relationship, that doesn't necessarily mean you're not interested in your partner anymore.
+And if you're flirting outside of your monogamous relationship, or have a crush on someone, that doesn't necessarily mean you're not interested in your partner anymore.
 “There’s very little to do with flirting that is about you being unhappy with a relationship — that is a construct,” Esther Perel, MA, LMFT, a psychotherapist and relationship coach, previously told Refinery29.
 Sometimes, flirting is just fun.

 Of course, context matters, says Megan Fleming, PhD, a sex and relationship therapist in New York City.
 If you're flirting with someone in an effort to make your partner jealous or because you don't feel happy in your relationship anymore, then that's a problem.
 And if your partner flirts with other people in front of you, that can be a sign of disrespect, Perel said.
 It all depends on the "rules" of your relationship.
 Flirting is totally fine as long as you're doing it with your partner's permission, and not in a deceptive way.
 So, if you know you're a naturally flirty person, make that clear to your partner.
 You can say something like, "Hey, I just want you to know that I'm a flirty person, but my flirting with other people doesn't mean I'm not 100% committed to you," Dr. Fleming says.